vaidyakhil/Good-Reads/react/React.md

 * your whole application can be served as a js script from a cdn, in a html page,
 * but the benfits node offers: use of bundlers such as web-pack,
 * use of transpilers making use of jsx possible, etc.. far outweigh the option of not using Node.
+* Code written in React can coexist peacefully with markup rendered on the server by something like PHP, or with other client-side libraries.
+In fact, this is exactly how React is being used at Facebook.

 ### Build Tools